 - Improving the bond strength between the applied media and the material

 - Plasma treatment provides mechanical etching and micro-cleaning, as well as elevating surface tension

 Bonding Items With More Than One Type of Material

-Achieving good wettability of a substrate requires the surface energy of the material to exceed the surface tension of the media being applied.
+Achieving workable wettability of a substrate requires the surface energy of the substrate to exceed the surface tension of the media being applied.
 Using surface treatment to increase the substrate’s surface tension causes media to evenly flow and adhere to the material’s surface for highly improved bonding capabilities.

 How to Activate the Surfaces of Difficult-to-Bond Materials

 When activating the surface of challenging materials, the first consideration should be the surface energy of the substrate.
 The surface energy will determine whether or not media will successfully bond with the material.
 Wettability is another prerequisite of successful adhesion.
 The term wettability describes the ability a liquid has to maintain contact with a type of media.
 It is influenced by intermolecular interactions that are altered through corona and plasma surface treatments.